webmeshproj/api/README.md

 | LIST    | 2      | LIST is the command to list keys with an optional prefix.         |
 | ITER    | 3      | ITER is the command to iterate over keys with an optional prefix. |

-### Storage
+### StorageQueryService

-Storage is the service for querying information about the mesh state.
+StorageQueryService is the service for querying information about the mesh state.

 | Method Name | Request Type                             | Response Type                                     | Description                                                                                                                                                                        |
 |-------------|------------------------------------------|---------------------------------------------------|------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|